Stanley Bernard Stephen Samuel: Broadcasting career

 In 2012, Stanley made increasingly regular guest appearances for Astro SuperSport on the popular Bola@Mamak programme, which was nominated for Best Talk Show in the Asian Television Awards.
-From August 2013, he contributed as a pundit on SuperSport’s English Premier League coverage and was a regular guest on the FourFourTwo Snapshot radio show on LiteFM in Malaysia.
+From August 2013, he contributed as a pundit on SuperSport’s English Premier League coverage and was a regular guest on the FourFourTwo Snapshot radio show on Lite FM in Malaysia.
 Stanley also works regularly as a co-commentator for the coverage on Astro Arena of the Malaysia Super League.